-Under the current policy, in circumstances where a landowner has paid for services that were intended to be funded by development charges, that landowner receives a credit against development charges that were otherwise payable, in the full amount of the development charge payable for the particular service involved.
-This creates a financing difficulty in that it confines the use of such development charges to the particular work involved and thereby reduces the development charge funds available for system-wide costs, such as major trunk sewers, treatment plants and pumping stations.
-Revisions to the development charge credit policy are proposed in order to address this issue.
-The revised policy is outlined below:
+Under the previous policy (1998), in circumstances where a landowner has paid for services that were intended to be funded by development charges, that landowner receives a credit against development charges that were otherwise payable, in the full amount of the development charge payable for the particular service involved.
+This created financing difficulty in that it confines the use of such development charges to the particular work involved and thereby reduces the development charge funds available for system-wide costs, such as major trunk sewers, treatment plants and pumping stations.
+In 2013, revisions to the development charge credit policy were made in order to address this issue and are outlined below: